denten-books/plain-text/4-screen.md

-Although the quality of being digital plays a central role in the formation of new compounds like "digital media," "digital humanities," or the "digital divide," the very idea of what it means often contains entirely conflicting qualities.
-For some, digitality stands in opposition to the notion of naturally "analog" human experience.
+Although the quality of being digital plays a central role in the formation of new compounds like "digital media," "digital humanities," or the "digital divide," what the digital means often contains entirely conflicting qualities depending on the context.
+In some cases, digitality stands in opposition to the notion of naturally "analog" human experience.
 In this view, digital media reduce "fuzzy" and indeterminate human experience to something binary, discrete, and deterministic.
 For example, in his influential monograph *The Cultural Logic of Computation* David Golumbia insists that "languages are not codes."
 Human language practice for him therefore should not be reduced to a "single correct interpretation" or "at the absolute limit, a determinate number of discrete interpretations" [@golumbia_cultural_2009, 291].
 "To submit a phenomenon to computation," Golumbia writes, "is to striate otherwise-smooth details, analog details" [@golumbia_cultural_2009, 159].
 Following Deleuze, Golumbia conceives of "striated space" in opposition to spaces "smooth" and "analog" like brains, society, politics, language, and baseball [@golumbia_cultural_2009, 231 & 343].
 For Golumbia, striated and digital phenomena fall under suspicion because "our society is already oriented towards binarisms, hierarchy, and instrumental rationality" [@golumbia_cultural_2009, 3043].

 In his essay against digital humanities, Stephen Marche worries about the digitization of human experience for the opposite reason.
 Smoothness, in his